King's Lawn

 This class examines the extent to which Scotland was influenced by republican ideas emanating from both America and France in an age of Atlantic Revolution.
 It uses both literary and historical evidence to trace the existence of radical organisations from the 1790s to the Insurrection of 1820.
 It will also identify the strength of the ancien régime state, highlighting both popular loyalism and the institutional response to the radical challenge.

-Scottish emigration in the 19th century
+Scottish emigration in the 19th and 20th centuries

 This class will analyse the causes, consequences and legacies of Scottish emigration during a century that saw over 2 million people leave their homeland, primarily for North America, Australia and New Zealand.
 Using a variety of sources, we consider negative and positive motives; the mechanisms through which relocation was implemented; the practical challenges of forging a new life; and the implications of emigration for the participants' sense of identity.

 Balmorality?
-19th-century Scotland and the Monarchy
+Scotland and Monarchy in the Age of Victoria

 This class will explore Scotland as a place of royal tourism, with a focus on Queen Victoria and her sentimental love of Highland culture.